yozdmr/proj2-337/part1/README.md

 # Part 1

-Rules based recipe parser + conversational interface
+Rules based recipe parser + conversational interface.

+Run front-end and back-end simultaneously on ports 3000 and 8080 respectively, per the instructions below.
+Then use the front-end to query the API and talk with the chatbot.

 ## Front-end Web App